uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {interactive end}

-You may have noticed that the numbers on the monsters and pets in the game were in a random order, which meant that finding the pet was basically luck!
+You may have noticed that the numbers on boxes in the game were in a random order, which meant that finding the target number was basically luck!
-You might have found it on your first try, or if you were less lucky you might have had to look inside almost all the presents before you found it.
+You might have found it on your first try, or if you were less lucky you might have had to look inside almost all the boxes before you found it.
 This might not seem like such a bad thing since you had enough lives to look under all the boxes, but imagine if there had been 1,000 boxes, or worse 1,000,000!
-It would have taken far too long to look through all the boxes and the pet might have never been found.
+It would have taken far too long to look through all the boxes and the target number might have never been found.

 Now this next game is slightly different.
 You have less lives, which makes things a bit more challenging, but this time the numbers inside the boxes will be in order.
-The monsters, or maybe the pet, with the smallest number is in the present on the far left, and the one with the largest number is in the present on the far right.
+The box with the smallest number is on the far left, and the one with the largest number is on the far right.
-Let's see if you can collect all the pets without running out of lives...
+Let's see if you can find all the target numbers without running out of lives...

 {interactive slug="searching-algorithms" type="whole-page" text="true" parameters="start=3"}